Last-minute budget bill to prevent US government shutdown prevails in House

 “The Speaker did a good job here, given the circumstances,” he wrote on his social media platform X. “It went from a bill that weighed pounds to a bill that weighed ounces.”

 Democrats, meanwhile, questioned Musk’s growing influence over the Republican Party.
-Musk is slated to advise Trump’s incoming administration in a new role, as part of a non-governmental, yet-to-be-established agency known as the Department of Government Efficiency.
+Musk is slated to advise Trump’s incoming administration in a new role, as part of a nongovernmental, yet-to-be-established agency known as the Department of Government Efficiency.

 “Obviously, the thing Donald Trump wanted, he didn’t get,” Representative Jared Moskowitz of Florida told reporters as he walked down the Capitol steps.
 “It looks like Elon got some of the things he wanted.
 So that’s interesting.”